There’s something that you need to be aware of in the horse world. It’s called “false precision.”

 NOTE: I could give lots more examples, but it’s time to bring this to a close…

 Look, I don’t want anyone to take any of this the wrong way.
 For example, I’m not saying that all nutritional advice is bad, or that horses never need to have their mouths looked at, or that it doesn’t matter how your horse is shod.
 What I am saying is that I think that there’s been a tremendous loss of common sense in the horse world, and I think that it’s making some horse owners crazy.
 I think that false precision is one of the things that’s making the whole process of owning a horse more expensive and anxiety-ridden than it needs to be.
-False precision makes people think that without a variety of “necessary experts” holding onto your horse, his health is on the edge of a cliff, ready to pitch over. it may even be making some people – who think it’s not worth the trouble – less inclined to own horses.
+False precision makes people think that without the valiant assistance of a variety of “necessary experts” holding onto their horses, their well-being is on the edge of an unhealthy cliff, ready to pitch over.
+False precision may even be making some people – who think it’s not worth the trouble – less inclined to own horses.
 And, insofar as horses go, I think that’s a very bad thing, because as their “natural” world gets increasingly smaller, horses need people as much as people once needed them.

 Be on the lookout for false precision.
 When people say things that, on closer examination, don’t make much sense in light of how horses are, and have always been, it’s should be a bit of a warning light to you.
 The basic needs of biological systems that have been successful – like the horse – aren’t that precise.
 Beware of information that says otherwise.